luomus/atlas-backend/README.md

 Initiate VPN connection to the Helsinki University network.
 This is needed for the Oracle database connection to work.

 While at the root of the project install dependencies with `npm install`.
 For a list of necessary dependencies, see [package.json file](https://github.com/ATLAS-ohtuprojekti/ATLAS/blob/main/package.json).
+In addition, Oracle Instant Client software is needed and should be downloaded from [here](https://www.oracle.com/database/technologies/instant-client.html).

 Run program with `node .\src\main\start.js`.
 You can now see the API in your browser on http://localhost:3000.
 Stop the program with Ctrl+C.